 A genoise is a type of sponge cake which ends up with a more tender, flavourful crumb than many other types of sponge cake owing to melted butter being added to the batter (other sponge cakes don’t use butter.)
 It’s also less sweet than other sponge cakes.
 The cake is firm and sturdy, and doesn’t crumble or fall apart easily.This provides a good foundation for creating desserts from, both in terms of taste, and in terms of physical architecture for assembling more elaborate desserts.

-It's used as a base ingredient for desserts such as Baked Alaska, Sachertorte, petit fours, tortes, etc. Its plain taste helps to highlight other features in a dessert, such as fruit, icings, glazes, buttercreams, etc.
+It’s used as a base ingredient for assembled desserts such as Baked Alaska, Sachertorte, petit fours, tortes, etc. Its plain taste helps to highlight other ingredients such as fruit, icings, glazes, buttercreams, etc.

 When served on its own, it is usually made in a slope-sided tin, and dusted with icing sugar after being turned out of the tin.
 But on its own it can be dry, so it is often served with a dollop of fruit preserves, or with syrup or liqueur drizzled on it.

 Almost all genoise recipes give enough to make two cakes, because it’s most often used as the base for a “composed” cake.
 This presents the added challenge of making sure you use two tins the same size, and that you put the same amount of batter in each tin.